-Bald Eagles8 have been observed flying over the site on a frequent basis which is expected since an active eagle nest is located approximately half a mile north of this site (on Village D).
-The eagles successfully nested this year (2017/2018) and two eaglets have been observed that just fledged the nest (in April 2018), but are still actively using the nest and surrounding areas.
-ECT has been actively monitoring the nest and has observed a lot of activity with the adults tending to their young who often scavenge for food on the surrounding lands.
-As a result, eagle sightings can be expected on Village G and other neighboring lands.
-Village G is well outside of the 660-foot protection zone of this nest.
-Therefore, future development on Village G is not expected to result in adverse impacts to bald eagles.
+Bald Eagles (Haliaeetus leucocephalus) have been observed on Village E, but they can be expected to use the site for foraging opportunities since an active eagle nest is located on Village D approximately one (1) mile west of this site.
+The eagles successfully nested this year (2017/2018) and two eaglets have been observed that just fledged the nest (in April 2018).
+They are still actively using the nest and ECT has observed a lot of activity with the adults bringing food to their young.
+As a result, eagle sightings can be expected on Village E and other neighboring lands, but it is well outside of the 660-foot protection zone of this nest.
+Therefore, future development on Village E is not expected to result in adverse impacts to bald eagles.